kepra3/popgen_rad_shallow_agaricia/README.md

 Need to use `vcf_single_snp.py` from www.github.com/pimbongaerts/radseq for creating unlinked datasets when using `admix_4multiple.sh`.
 Running admixture will mean results will slightly differ from manuscript results as runs are unseeded and random draws come from `vcf_single_snp.py`.

-Haven't not included `all-aga_1diii_nc-wnr_20.vcf` due to being >100Mb (larger than the size limit for github).
+Haven't not included `all-aga_1diii_nc-wnr_20.vcf` due to being >100Mb.

 For creating the combination plots (*e.g.*, Admixture and NJ-tree summary plots) need to use `vcf_gdmatrix.py` & `gdmatrix2tree.py` from www.github.com/pimbongaerts/radseq.

 **Steps**

-1. Separate and filter species specific datasets
+1. Separate and filter species specific datasets (see *A - Filtered vcf* file section)

 2. PCA

-   -run using unlinked and neutral data and with depth category for individual species and species category for all-aga dataset.
+   -run `basic_pca.R` with depth category for individual species and species category for all-aga dataset (*e.g.*, points are either coloured by location and depth or species identity)

 3. Admixture

-   -run admix_4multiple to create CV error and log-likelihood
+   -run `admix_4multiple.sh` to create multiple replicate runs of randomly sampled SNPs

-   -make plots for CV error, log-likelihood and Qvalue taxa thresholds
+   -make plots for CV error, log-likelihood and Qvalue taxa thresholds using `compile_logs.R` and `Qvalues.R`

-   -run admix_unlinked to run on analysis dataset (*i.e.*, the sampled dataset used for all other analyses)
+   -run `admix_unlinked.sh` to run on analysis dataset (*i.e.*, the sampled dataset used for all other analyses)

    -make admixture plots

 4. PCA again

-   -run with admixture setting to see concordance and create input files for combination plots
+   -run with admixture category to see concordance and create input files for combination plots

-5. Combination plots (with NJ-tree)
+5. Make combination plots with Admixture and neighbour-joining tree.

 **Code**